American-Scandinavian Foundation Grants and Fellowships

 Please note that ASF does not ordinarily support art residency programs.
 To be considered for funding, you must explain why this residency is crucial to your work.

-ASF considers it desirable that all candidates have at least some ability in the language of the host country, even if it is not essential for the execution of the research plan.
-For projects that require a command of one or more Scandinavian (or other) languages, candidates should defer application until they have the necessary proficiency.
+ASF considers it desirable that all candidates have at least some ability in the language of the host country, unless your project does not require the use of a Nordic language.
+For projects that require a command of one or more Nordic (or other) languages, candidates should defer application until they have the necessary proficiency.

 If interviews are part of the project, the applicant is expected to be able to conduct the interviews in the appropriate local language/s.
 If language proficiency is required for your project then one of your three letters of recommendation must address the level of Nordic language proficiency, as necessary for the project, and must be written by a qualified instructor or professional in that Nordic language.